Preston-H-code/Fetch_Take_Home_exercise/README.md

 3. Finally, the requirements stated that the request should time out after 500ms.
 This led me to adding a time out parameter for the request.

 ### Monitor endpoints function changes
-1. I wanted to ensure that there was a clear way to keep track of the amount of cycles that were run and when they took place.
+1. I wanted to ensure that there was a clear way to keep track of the amount of cycles that were run and at what time took place.
 This led me to adding a parameter for the cycle number and adding timestamps at the beginning and end of each cycle.
 That way we keep track of the amount of cycles that have run and how long each cycle takes.